Claire

 Wabery is the messaging API you build on top of WhatsApp, Instagram, and Messenger.
 It’s not another packaged bot, it’s the infrastructure layer that makes building your own solution fast and the cost transparent:

-The free window, handled for you: The API exposes the 24-hour window cleanly, so the system you build can respond instantly and stay inside the free window whenever possible.
+The service window, handled for you: The API exposes the 24-hour window cleanly, so the system you build knows when normal replies are allowed and when an approved template is required.

 No hidden reseller markup: You see what you’re paying upfront.
 No surprise per-seat or per-feature fees layered on top.